ilocodes/meta-front-end-developer/Week 1/What-is-a-web-server.md

 # What is a web server and how does it work?

-- A server is a computer that runs applications and services ranging from websites to instant messaging.
-It's called a server because it provides a service to another computer and its user also known as the client.
-Is typically stored in something called a **data center** with hundreds or thousands of other servers, all running different services connected to the internet.
+A server is a computer that operates applications and services, such as websites and instant messaging.
+It's termed a server because it provides services to another computer and its user, known as the client.
+Servers are typically housed in a **data center** alongside hundreds or thousands of other servers, all running different internet-connected services.

-- There are many different systems in data centers to ensure that servers have continuous power, continuous internet connection and are kept called 24 hours per day.
+Data centers have numerous systems to ensure that servers receive continuous power, maintain an uninterrupted internet connection, and stay cool 24/7.

-- Did you know that there are data centers located all around the world.
-Many websites use these to allow you to access your content quickly from the data center nearest to you.
-The data center servers are built based on the service purpose.
+Did you know data centers are globally located?
+Many websites utilize these centers to enable quick content access from the nearest data center.
+Servers in data centers are built based on their service purpose.

-- For example, if the server is only to be used for storing images, it might have a lot of hard drive space.
-Whereas a server computing complex calculations might need a fast processor and a lot of memory.
-This is usually referred to as a server hardware.
-The physical components of a server.
+For instance, a server dedicated to storing images may have extensive hard drive space, while a server performing complex calculations might require a fast processor and substantial memory.
+This is referred to as server hardware, the physical components of a server.

-- Once the server hardware is installed in the data center, a piece of code can now run.
-The code that runs on the hardware is commonly known as software.
-One way I like to remember this is to think of **hardware as something you can physically touch and is difficult to change as you need to physically replace components.
-Software is soft or easy to change.
-You just replace the code running on the server.**
+Once server hardware is installed in the data center, software can run on it.
+Software is the code operating on the hardware.
+To remember this, think of **hardware as the physical, touchable components that are difficult to change since you must replace them physically.
+Software is easier to change, as you only need to update the code running on the server.**

-- A web server has many functions which includes website storage and administration, data storage, security and managing email.
-Another primary function is to handle something known as a **web request.** When you open a browser on your device and type the name of the website, it's the job of the web server to send you back to that website's content.
-This process is known as the request response cycle.
+A web server has multiple functions, including website storage and administration, data storage, security, and email management.
+A primary function is handling **web requests.** When you open a browser and type a website's name, the web server's job is to deliver that website's content to you, a process known as the request-response cycle.

-- Web servers are also designed to respond to thousands of requests from clients per second.
+Web servers are also designed to handle thousands of client requests per second.